 The latest on USCIS’s response to COVID-19 is at uscis.gov/about-us/uscis-response-coronavirus-disease-2019-covid-19.

 USCIS will automatically reschedule all appointments scheduled during the time its offices were closed and will mail new appointment notices.
 This includes ASC fingerprint appointments, asylum appointments, and naturalization oath ceremonies.
 If you have not received a reschedule notice, you can check on your case by calling 800-375-5283 Monday through Friday, 8 a.m. to 8 p.m.
 Eastern.

-USCIS will process work authorization renewals using the fingerprints taken for your last work authorization.
+USCIS is processing work authorization renewals and some other applications using the fingerprints taken previously.

-Deadlines for responses to request for evidence, notices of intent to deny, notices of intent to revoke, and notices of intent to terminate dated between March 1st and July 1st, inclusive have been extended for 60 additional days past the original deadline.
+Deadlines for responses to request for evidence, notices of intent to deny, notices of intent to revoke, and notices of intent to terminate dated between March 1, 2020 and January 1, 2021 have been extended for 60 additional days past the original deadline.

 If your nonimmigrant status expires and you are unable to leave the United States on time because of the COVID-19 closures, you should apply to extend or change your status.